HelpfulScripts/hsDocs/README.md

 }
 ```

+5 - optioonally, create a `src` folder inside the `data` folder and copy the `html`-ified source files into it.
+These are created by the command `grunt sourceCode` in the `docs/data/src/` folder of your project.

-5. Point a browser to the web-app directory
+6 - Point a browser to the web-app directory

 ## Creating the Documentation DocSet